-ETI’s The Creative World is a 2-year deep initation into human history, culture, psyche, and literary arts for motivated youth between 14 and 18 years of age.
+ETI’s The Creative World is a 2-year deep initiation into human history, culture, psyche, and literary arts for motivated youth starting at 16 or 17 years of age.

-The three pillars of the curriculum are Global Studies, Humanities, and Student Projects.
+The pillars of the curriculum are World History, Culture, and Language Arts.

 What Do We Cover?

-Arc 1: Roots, Identity, and the Ancient World
+Arc 1: Roots, Identity, Civilization, and the Ancient World

 History: